 - Atacama Cosmology Telescope: the new AdvACT dataset will cover 40% of the sky with unprecedented sensitivity and resolution, allowing for state of the are studies of CMB physics, galaxy clusters through tSZ and kSZ, CMB lensing, and B-mode search for primordial GW.

 - CLASS experiment: new W-band receivers have been installed, entering its scientific CMB observation phase.
 We participate from several aspects of the experiment, which will provide an independent measurement of primordial B-modes at large angular scales.

 - Drone-based antenna calibrators: we are developing mm-wave sources that can be flown on drones to measure the antenna response of CMB telescopes, including beam shape, polarization, sidelobes and bandpass calibration.

 Research lines: Extragalactic Astronomy.
 Low surface brightness galaxies - Ultra diffuse galaxies.
 Properties of the galaxy distribution.
 Infrared extragalactic astronomy.

 Current and potential projects:

-Formation of gigantic spiral arms in low surface brightness galaxies (in collaboration with Chanda Jog, India).
+- Formation of gigantic spiral arms in low surface brightness galaxies.

 Research lines: Astrochemistry, prestellar cores, photo-dominated regions and protoplanetary disks.